tdeenv/tdeenv.github.io/_portfolio/portfolio-2.md

 ---
-title: "Visualising the locations of AFS licences"
+title: "Visualising AFS Licence Locations"
 collection: portfolio
 ---
-While learning to use Tableau I decided to practice with publically available records of AFS licences and where they are registered.
-Unsurprisingly, firms holding AFS licences are predominantly clustered in the coastal cities, though there are a few in the regions.
+While learning Tableau, I decided to practice with public records of AFS licences and where they're registered.
+Unsurprisingly, these firms are mostly clustered in the coastal cities, with a few in regional areas.